BustamanteFlocer/BustamanteFlocer/README.md

 </h1>

-- ⚡ I'm a Computer Science student
+- ⚡ I'm a Computer Science gradute
 - 🌱 I’m currently learning Javascript, React, Wordpress, etc
 - 👯 I’m looking to collaborate with other developers to gain more knowledge and experience
-- 🥅 2022 Goals: Work on building my portfolio
+- 🥅 2024 Goals: To learn more